adamdecaf/cert-manage/README.md

 ## Install

+You can download prebuilt binaries [on the releases tab](https://github.com/adamdecaf/cert-manage/releases) or compile the source after a `go get` of the repo.

 ## Building

 You can build the sources with `make build`.
 You can build only a platform with something like `make osx`.
 Please check the `makefile` for more details.